Moderate deviations of triangle counts in sparse Erd\H{o}s-R\'enyi random graphs $G(n,m)$ and $G(n,p)$: Introduction

 We can see that these results taken together only cover a small part of the space of possible deviations.
 Indeed, consider the cases $p=n^{\gamma}$ and $\delta=n^{\theta}$ with $\gamma\in (-1/2,0)$ and $\theta\in (-1,0)$.

 We say that localisation occurs if the most likely way to achieve the deviation involves a small object being present in the random graph, such as a star, hub or clique.
 In the non-localised region the deviation is more likely to be caused by there being extra edges in the random graph (but with no specific structure).
 This concept is similar to that of replica symmetry and symmetry breaking considered by Lubetzky and Zhao~\cite{LZ} in the dense case.
 Since we are working in the sparse case it seems more natural to talk in terms of localisation.
 Harel, Mousset and Samotij~\cite{HMS} show in the case of fixed $\delta>0$ that their concept of entropic stability implies localisation.
-There is certainly a possibility they will extend their results to cover the coloured regions of (reasonably large) moderate deviations.
+It seems quite likely that some adaptation of their methods could give the correct asymptotic rate across the regimes of localisation, as the same authors have done recently for the equivalent results for arithmetic progressions~\cite{HMS2}.

 One of our main results states that the asymptotic rate~\eqr{asy} given by D\"oring and Eichelsbacher~\cite{DE} in the light green region holds across the whole non-localised region.

 \begin{theorem} Let $n^{-1/2}(\log{n})^{1/2}\ll p\ll 1$ and let $\delta_n$ be a sequence satisfying